 Welcome by Cabinet for Health & Family Services Secretary Eric Friedlander and Department for Behavioral Health, Developmental & Intellectual Disabilities Commissioner Wendy Morris.

 If you registered for the 2020 System of Care Academy, please monitor your email (in which you used to register) for upcoming information.
-In the coming days, you will receive an email with individual ZOOM links for each of the sessions you are enrolled.
-The email will come from System of Care Academy - firstname.lastname@example.org.
+At this time, you should have received an email meeting invitation with individual ZOOM links for each of the sessions you are enrolled.
+The email is from System of Care Academy - firstname.lastname@example.org.
 If you do not see this in your inbox, please check your spam folder and approve this sender.
 This step will ensure you do not miss any vital information.

 If you have any questions or issues, there will be a Help Desk available to you during the Academy.
 You can contact the Help Desk at email@example.com.

 Primary care providers, clinicians,

 for a variety of professions.

 Registration is now closed.
 If you registered for a session(s), you will receive an email with detailed information and links to participate in the virtual Academy.